FC København

 European Football Weekends group on Facebook.
 This page continued to be a great

-hunger, I grabbed a small pizza for later and a frankfurter to eat on the go
+aid when travelling overseas, and I thank all who offered input.
+To fill my hunger, I grabbed a small pizza for later and a frankfurter to eat on the go from a 7/11; again, saving me cash.

-unpretentious and smoky Eiffel Bar, immediately put in a good mood by a sign on
+My first port of call was the down-to-earth, unpretentious and smoky Eiffel Bar, immediately put in a good mood by a sign on

 the day stating, “No Stupid People.”
+A bottle of

 Tuborg cost me 18DKK, around £2.
 The place was rough and ready but fine for

 what I required.
-It must have been alright as I had a second bottle before
+It must have been alright, as I had a second bottle before

-braving the elements and going for a walk along the waterfront of the harbour
+I took a walk along the waterfront of the harbour

 and Nyhavn.
+Despite the

 establishments along the side of Nyhavn were attractive, and I dare say I’d